You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Here’s a rule that applies to most things in life: If something seems too good to be true, it probably is.
-That means if you’ve heard that there’s a way to clear up pimples overnight, you should take that with a grain of salt.
-According to the AAD, you could start to notice improvements in how your skin looks when using an acne treatment in 4-6 weeks.
-The AAD points out that it may even take 2-3 months—or longer—for skin clearing.
+That means if you’ve heard that there are instant acne fixes to clear up pimples overnight, you should take that with a grain of salt.
+According to the AAD, you could start to notice improvements in how your skin looks when using an acne treatment after four to six weeks.
+The AAD points out that it may even take two to three months—or longer—for skin to fully clear up.
 It’s a good idea to continue to use an acne treatment that works once you notice improvements, as this can help prevent new pimples.
-According to the Food and Drug Administration (FDA), topical acne treatments come in a variety of formulas including gels, lotions, creams, soaps, and pads and can be formulated with ingredients such as salicylic acid and benzoyl peroxide.
+All we’re saying is that you shouldn’t ever expect a pimple to clear up overnight, even if a product claims to be able to do so.

 There’s something to be said for letting your skin breathe from time to time, but that doesn’t mean you have to avoid makeup altogether if you have acne-prone skin.
-After all, there are probably situations when you’re going to want to get all dolled up—and makeup will be useful for that.
+After all, there are probably situations when you’re going to want to get all dolled up—and makeup may be an important part of that.
 The key to wearing makeup when you have acne is to pick the right products.

 When you have acne, your first impulse might be to reach for a facial cleanser more than twice a day.
 But before you do that, hear us out—that’s not exactly the best idea.
 According to the AAD, acne-prone skin is sensitive, and cleansing it more than twice a day could irritate your complexion—which could lead to worsening acne.
 The AAD recommends cleansing your face when you wake up, before you go to bed, and when it gets sweaty (such as after a workout).